TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 # MQL5-Risk_Management_System
 TyphooN's MQL5-Risk_Management_System (Expert)

+### Features
+-Simple trade management via SL, TP, and Limit lines places on the chart.-Open trade button to execute a position or order.

+-Limit Line places a Limit line on the chart, and will place a limit order when this line is present on the chart rather than market execution.

+-Buy Lines places TP and SL lines on the chart for a buy position.

+-Sell Lines places TP and SL lines on the chart for a sell position.

+-Destroy Lines removes all expert placed horizontal lines from the chart.

+-Protect button sets a slightly in profit (above break even) stop loss level.

+-Close Positions Button orders to close all orders on the active chart symbol.

+-Close Limits button to close all limit orders.

+-Set TP modifies existing position TP level.

+-Set SL modifies existing position SL level.

+### User Vars
+-Risk (set to % risk per position or limit order).

+-MagicNumber (can be set to anything the user wants, but this expert will only modify trades/positions that match the MagicNumber on the chart).

+-SLInitialPips and TPInitialPips (will change where the TP and SL line appear on the chart).
+SL and TP lines are selectable and draggable, so that the user can set TP and SL before or after order creation.

+-OrderDigitNormalization - the # of decimal places the lot size is truncated to.
+2 is the default, some symbols may require setting to 1 or 0 to place orders depending on market specs.

+-HorizontalLineThickness - how thick SL, TP, and Limit lines are on the chart.

 ### Usage

 This project is intended and may be freely used for education and entertainment purposes.